 THE BEST SHOOTING STAR SHOWER OF THE YEAR: THE GEMINIDS

 Although the Perseids meteor shower, which occurs in August, is the most famous, it is not considered by many astronomers to be the best.
 The Geminids tend to be more active and deliver more spectacular shooting stars, so many judge this to be the best meteor shower of the year.
-This year from December 4th to 17th you will be able to see more meteors (shooting stars) than usual.
-The Earth passes through the cloud of dust left behind by the asteroid Phaeton and each of these small particles that collide with the atmosphere at a speed of kilometres per second, heats up until they volatilize, and from the ground we can see their brightness and speed as a shooting star.
+Every December, the Earth passes through the cloud of dust left behind by the asteroid Phaeton and each of these small particles that collide with the atmosphere at a speed of kilometres per second, heats up until they volatilize, and from the ground we can see their brightness and speed as a shooting star.

 In order to observe the greatest number of meteors, we must look towards the eastern quadrant and observe between the horizon and the middle of the sky.
 The meteors seem to arise from the constellation of Gemini, so looking around that constellation, not directly at Gemini but at the sides, is the best strategy for star hunting.
 Staying put until shortly before sunrise is also a good strategy, as just before the Sun rises the best configuration between the movement of the Earth and the dust cloud occurs, so that’s when you usually see the most spectacular ones of the night.